 Studied at the Mannes College in New York, the Marlboro Festival School, and the Berkshire Music Center Opera Program.
 Artist Diplomas from the Accademia Chigiana in Siena, Italy, and the Accademia di Santa Cecilia in Rome

 Jerold Siena is a tenor of international acclaim who has appeared regularly at the Metropolitan Opera, and the world's leading opera houses, including Lyric Opera of Chicago, La Monnaie in Brussels, The Bayerische Staatsoper, Rome Opera, New York City Opera and Teatro di San Carlo of Naples.
 He has appeared under such conductors as James Levine, Daniel Barenboim, Andre Previn, Seiji Ozawa, Zubin Mehta, Robert Shaw, James Conlon, George Szell, and Erich Leinsdorf.
-Stage directors with whom Professor Siena has collaborated include Franco Zeffirelli, Harold Prince, Jonathan Miller, Frank Corsaro and Jean-Pierre Ponnelle.
+Stage directors with whom Professor Siena has collaborated include Franco Zeffirelli, Harold Prince, Jonathan Miller, David, McVicar, Frank Corsaro and Jean-Pierre Ponnelle.
 In concert and oratorio he has appeared with The Cleveland Orchestra, Boston Symphony, Oratorio Society of New York, the Bach Festivals of Carmel, Bethlehem and Baldwin Wallace and with the National Symphony of Washington.
 He has performed over 30 different recital programs and has sung important premiers of works by Benjamin Britten, Ned Rorem and Dominick Argento.

 Before coming to the University of Illinois, Professor Siena held professorships at the University of Arizona and the Yale School of Music.
 Professor Siena is recognized internationally as a master teacher who teaches each summer in Salzburg, Austria and Urbania, Italy.
 He is much in demand for master classes, which he has presented for the Santa Fe Opera Apprentice Program, the American Opera Center of Chicago Lyric Opera and Westminster Choir College.
 Several of his students appear regularly at the Metropolitan Opera, New York City Opera and major opera and concert venues around the world.
 Professor Siena is a 2004 recipient of a College of Fine and Applied Arts Faculty Award for Excellence in Teaching.
 Most recently, he participated as a Master Teacher in the national NATS Internship Program held at the University of North Carolina, Charlotte.